stoshfabricius/lhl-lectures/w01d2-breakout/README.md

   int x = 0;
   {
     /* This is a new scope */

-    int x = 1;
+    /* This variable x shadows the outer x variable */ int x = 1;

     printf("This is value of x: %i within the block\n", x);
   }
   printf("This is value of x: %i after the new block is done\n", x);